-Shakti is an important Sanskrit term that has several levels of meaning that are essential for understanding how the forces of the universe work from a biological to a cosmic level, relative to the totality of life and existence.
+Shakti is an important Sanskrit term that has several levels of meaning that are essential for understanding how the forces of the universe work from a biological to a cosmic level.

-Shakti in essence means power, energy or potency.
+Shakti in essence means power, energy or creative force.
 Most specifically, Shakti refers to ruling or executive power, the power of guidance and decision making.
-Shakti is most commonly known in the West for its connection to feminine energy as the creative and transformative powers of Mother Nature and Mother Earth overall.
-We can say that Shakti is the basis of the special powers inherent in nature, but including the powers of the Self-nature, Atma-Shakti, not just the world nature or Prakriti Shakti.
+Shakti is most commonly known in the West for its connection to feminine energy as the creative and transformative powers of Mother Nature and Mother Earth.
+We can say that Shakti is the basis of the special powers inherent in nature, but including the powers of the Self-nature, Atma-Shakti, not just the world of nature or Prakriti Shakti.

-There are many healing powers or Shakis in nature relative the qualities and properties and energies that make up the various forces, objects and entities in nature, including in realms or lokas beyond the physical, extending to the Transcendent.
+There are many healing powers or Shaktis in nature relative the qualities and properties and energies that make up the various forces, objects and beings in nature, including in realms or lokas beyond the physical, extending to the Transcendent.